VarunN/first_app/README.md

 == Welcome to Rails

+This is the change made by me for REAM.md

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.